deephaven/deephaven-core/debezium/perf/README.md

 The parameters used for images in the docker compose file in this directory are geared towards high message throughput.
-While Deephaven itself is running with the same default configuration used for general demos (as of this writing, 4 cpus and 4 Gb of memory), the configurations for redpanda, mysql, and debezium are tweaked to reduce their impact in end-to-end latency and throughput measurements;
-we make extensive use of RAM disks (tmpfs) and increase some parameters to ones closer to production (e.g., redpanda's number of cpus and memory per core).
+While Deephaven itself is running with the same default configuration used for general demos (as of this writing, 4 CPU threads and an update cycle of 1 second), the configurations for redpanda, MySQL, and Debezium are tweaked to reduce their impact in end-to-end latency and throughput measurements; we make extensive use of RAM disks (tmpfs) and increase some parameters to ones closer to production (e.g., redpanda's number of cpus and memory per core).
 To get a full picture of the configuration used, consult the files: